node-class-may-2023/ComIT_Node/javascript.md

 [Exercise 63](./exercises/js/ex_63.md)

-## Truthy and Falsy (true and false values)
+## true and false (true and false values)
-* In JavaScript we have values that are truthy and falsy
+* In JavaScript we have values that are true and false
 * This means that some values might be true and some values might be false
 * For true and false values we use boolean
-* When using some values as condition they wi'll evaluated as true (truthy) or false (falsy) values depending the value data type
+* When using some values as condition they will be evaluated as true (true) or false (false) values depending the value data type
-* So, a **truthy** value is a value that is considered true when evaluated in a Boolean context
+* So, a **true** value is a value that is considered true when evaluated in a Boolean context
-* All values are truthy unless they are defined as falsy
+* All values are true unless they are defined as false
-* A falsy value is a value that translates to false when evaluated in a Boolean context
+* A false value is a value that translates to false when evaluated in a Boolean context
-* The following values are considered falsy values:
+* The following values are considered false values:
   * false
   * null
   * undefined